-Exercise of a put-option is taxable as "other income" at progressive rates of up to 40 % (including 4 % solidarity tax) plus 11 % health tax with the tax base being the difference between the exercise price and the fair market value of the underlying and the purchase price of the put-option.
-This applies on both, security and non-security underlyings.
+Exercise of a put-option by selling the underlying security is taxable at a 25 % flat rate plus 14 % health tax up to HUF 450.000 with the tax base being the difference between the exercise price and the fair market value of the underlying and the purchase price of the put-option.
+In case of non-security underlyings, the exercise of a put-option is taxable as "other income" at progressive rates of up to 40 % (including 4 % solidarity tax) plus 11 % health tax with the tax base being the difference between the exercise price and the fair market value of the underlying and the purchase price of the put-option.

 If the underlying has previously been bought in order to settle the put-option, the difference between the fair market value of the underlying security and the original purchase price of the underlying security is taxable at a 25 % flat rate plus 14 % health tax up to HUF 450.000 with the acquisition expenses being deductible.
-In case of an underlying security which is traded at an EU or OECD stock exchange, the 20 % flat rate (no health tax) applies.
+In case of an underlying security which is traded at an EEA or OECD stock exchange, the 20 % flat rate (no health tax) applies.
 In case of a non-security underlying, the 25 % flat rate applies, but no health tax.

-2. Investment, Bonus, Reverse Bonus, Speed, Lock-in, Outperformance, Turbo, Range Turbo and Twin Win certificates
+2. Investment, Bonus, Reverse Bonus, Speed, Lock-in, Outperformance, Turbo, Range Turbo and Twin Win certificates as well as Capped Warrants

 Capital gains from the sale of the product are taxable at a 25 % flat rate plus 14 % health tax up to HUF 450.000.
 Acquisition expenses are deductible.
-Capital gains from the sale of a product which is traded at an EU or OECD stock exchange are taxable at a 20 % flat rate (no health tax).
+Capital gains or any other profit achieved from stock exchange transactions (e.g. the sale of a product) which are carried out at an EEA or OECD stock exchange are taxable at a 20 % flat rate (no health tax).
+Total losses incurred on stock exchange transactions are deductible.
 The same applies for the redemption of the product by cash settlement.